 Georgia has a special name for people who are constantly convicted for serious driving offenses.
 They’re called habitual violators.
-They refer them as “HV” for short.
+They refer to them as “HV” for short.
 There are special laws that apply to HV in Atlanta, Georgia.
-If you are a habitual violator and get pulled over for DUI, you’re going to need an experienced DUI attorney in Atlanta.
+If you are a habitual violator and get pulled over for DUI, you’re going to need the best DUI lawyers in Atlanta.

 In order to be labeled an HV in Georgia, you must have 3 or more major driving offenses within five (5) years.
 A serious driving offense would be something like a DUI or eluding law enforcement.
 Most of them do involve DUI.

 The difference between being a Habitual Violator and any other driver is that HV isn’t allowed to drive at all.
 This means you can get in trouble if you’re caught driving with an HV – you don’t have to be drinking and driving.